pangsua26/burgers3/README.md

 2. I had trouble with loading to Heroku as indicated and hope to continue to work on this also.
 ![Heroku Image](public/assets/heroku.png)

+3. I had to delete and recreate my burger repos three times because I kept on forgetting to remove my password.